 Where: Big Oak Canyon (in Silverado Canyon), driving directions will be sent to you via email upon registration

-Price: $32 per person for Astronomy program, optional campout is an additional $30 per family
+Price: $32 per person, optional campout is an additional $30 per family

 State Covid-19 protocols will be followed for all in-person events.